I may get paid commission for purchases made after clicking a link in this post.

 3. Sponsored Posts

 The brand will usually expect their product to be named, reviewed and featured in the photographs, and they will normally expect a link to their website as well.
-(Please note, in order to comply with Google rules these links should always be set to ‘no follow’.
-If you fail to do this, you risk being downgraded in Google searches, as Google does not like people buying links.)
+(Please note, in order to comply with Google rules, these links should always be set to ‘no follow’.
+If you fail to do this, you risk being downgraded in Google searches, as Google does not want people to be able to buy their way into search results by buying links.)

-A brand will often also want you to share your post on social media and may also require other services, such as video creation.
-So, make sure you factor this into the fee you charge.
+A brand will usually also want you to share your post on social media and may also require other services, such as video creation or attendance at a particular event.

-Another way of making money which is potentially very lucrative, is to create products which you can sell to your readers via your website.
-This could be an actual physical product (be warned, this is not generally the easiest route).
-But bloggers usually opt to sell digital products from their websites, such as printables, ebooks, courses and trainings.
+Another way of making money which is potentially very lucrative, is to create your own products which you can sell to your readers via your website.
+This could be an actual physical product (be warned, this is not generally the easiest route!).
+But bloggers usually opt to sell digital products from their websites, such as printables, ebooks, courses and apps.

 How you choose to make money with your blog depends on your personality, your goals, your niche and your abilities.
-There are blogs out there which are making good money via all of these different ways, but my top tip to you would be to try and diversify your revenue stream by aiming to make money in at least 2 or 3 of these ways.
+There are blogs out there which are making good money via all of these different ways, but my top tip to you would be to try and diversify your revenue by aiming to make money in at least 2 or 3 of these ways.
 That way if one revenue stream dries up or has a bad patch, you have other revenue streams to fall back on – or in other words: all your eggs aren’t in one basket!
+I also recommend, as much as possible, that you focus mainly on passive revenue streams so that you can work less, but earn more!

 How to make money on your blog with advertising